Internet Annoyances

 Streaming effectively excludes everyone with not quite as fast a connection from accessing online media in the first place.
 It almost seems like video portals are cooperating with providers of DSL or mobile internet, in order to allow them to sell always broader bandwidths.
 Case in point: UMTS is usually not sufficient for streaming, so it fuels the development of LTE.
 But even with fast internet, streaming never worked well enough for me, and perhaps never will.
 Even if it happens "only" once every two minutes, it annoys the hell out of me when the stream and briefly later the playback hangs, making it inferior to analog radio or TV broadcasts that have been working smoothly for almost a century.
 But the providers of online media, among them TV stations whose conventional broadcasts are doing fine, apparently expect me to put up with such a disrupted "viewing experience" when watching a whole movie or episode as a stream.
 No thanks.
 And when I try to load a video stream in the background while doing something useful in the meantime, it happens quite often that the video is gone when I return and I have to load everything again (speaking of wasted bandwidth).

-Well, after I had given up on listening to web radio in 2001 when I already had Mbit/s internet access at the university, I finally have a decent quality of audio streams in more recent years.
+Well, after I had given up on listening to web radio in 2001 although I already had Mbit/s internet access at the university, I finally have a decent quality of audio streams since 2006.
 But I have no hope for the streams of video portals or TV stations to meet my expectations of adequate online videos any time soon - which would be a quality and reliability at least on par with old-fashioned analog TV.

-Update It seems the available hardware and connection bandwidth have finally caught up in the "arms race" with the streaming content.
+Update It seems the available hardware and connection bandwidth have finally caught up in the "arms race" with the streaming content in the 2010's.
 Streaming is still not a perfect technology, but it works much better today.
 At least, on computers with enough CPU power and memory, and with a stable connection.

 Flash Player